nghilethanh09052000/Image-Crawler-Project/Readme.md

 <i>(Just replace the name of tag you want to crawl)</i>

 b.
-For Pixabay, you need a fast computer because of using docker, it will be taken up a lot of space on your computer
+For Pixabay, you need a fast computer because of using docker, it will be taken up a lot of space on your computer .
-i.
 Open the second terminal
-ii.
-Navigate to the flare_solver folder by typing `cd flare_solver` iii.
-Run `docker-compose up` and wait untill it finish the host name iv.
+.
+Navigate to the flare_solver folder by typing `cd flare_solver` .
+Run `docker-compose up` and wait untill it finish the host name .
 Open the first terminal, read the instruction 3a above to start the crawling process